BIDS-Xu-Lab/Kiwi-LLaMA/README.md

 This repository contains the code and resources for Kiwi, a LLM-based clinical Information Extraction (IE) system designed to extract medical problem, treatment, test, and drug entities, and their modifiers from clinical note.

 ### Data
 For the MTSample dataset, we are providing both entity offsets and texts, as well as the instruction tuning format.
 The MIMIC-III and 2010 i2b2 datasets, we are only providing entity offsets and texts without the original notes.
+Researchers can obtain the original text files from their official websites.
+Once the original text files were obtained, the format could be converted by the scripts under data folder.

 ## Environment
 ```bash